Python for Formula Authors

 Homebrew draws a distinction between Python applications and Python libraries.
 The difference is that users generally do not care that applications are written in Python; it is unusual that a user would expect to be able to import foo after installing an application.
 Examples of applications are ansible and jrnl.

 Bindings are a special case of libraries that allow Python code to interact with a library or application implemented in another language.
+An example is the Python bindings installed by libxml2.

 Homebrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
 Homebrew generally won’t accept libraries that can be installed correctly with pip install foo.
 Bindings may be installed for packages that provide them, especially if equivalent functionality isn’t available through pip.
 Similarly, libraries that have non-trivial amounts of native code and have a long compilation as a result can be good candidates.
 If in doubt, though: do not package libraries.